lolaimban76bambam/Deadlock-Aim-Assist/README.md

-**Deadlock Aim Assist 2026 – Smooth Tracking, Projectile Prediction & Recoil Control – Stable After March 19 Patch**
+# Deadlock Aim Assist 2026

 As an independent mod tester and reverse-engineering enthusiast who has been deeply analyzing external tools for Deadlock since January 2026, this **Deadlock Aim Assist 2026** stands out as one of the more natural and configurable external aim solutions available right now.
 Refined specifically for the March 19–21, 2026 client (following the March 12 Showdown Season 5.0 content drop and subsequent balance patches on March 21 and March 25), it delivers subtle, human-like assistance that complements the game’s hero shooter gameplay—featuring unique abilities, movement tech (slides, dashes, jumps), and varied weapon/projectile handling—without making every fight feel robotic.